top of page

 What is the hardest piece to make?

-Greaves have a difficult and subtle shape, that makes them one of the hardest pieces to make correctly.
+Greaves.
+They have a complex but subtle shape that makes them one of the most challenging pieces to get right.

 Can you still move in a suit of armour?